Aman5100/Python_Project_Analysis/README.md

 The analysis aims to:

-1)Understand customer purchasing behavior using historical transaction data 2)Segment customers based on Recency, Frequency, and Monetary (RFM) metrics 3)Identify high-value customers and revenue drivers 4)Detect at-risk and low-engagement customers for retention strategies 5)Provide clear visual insights that can be easily interpreted by business stakeholders.
+1)Understand customer purchasing behavior using historical transaction data

+2)Segment customers based on Recency, Frequency, and Monetary (RFM) metrics

+3)Identify high-value customers and revenue drivers.

+4)Detect at-risk and low-engagement customers for retention strategies.

+5)Provide clear visual insights that can be easily interpreted by business stakeholders.

 Libraries Used:

 Pandas – Data loading,cleaning

 NumPy – Numerical computations

 Matplotlib –static data visualizations